dldasomlee/Python-Projects/Natural Language Processing/README.md

 - headline

 ##Findings
-Used mean squared error(MSE) as an error metric and achieved approx. 2324 which I don't consider it as a good error rate.
+Used mean squared error as an error metric and achieved approx. 2324 which I don't consider it as a good error rate.
 Maybe, I can implement a few ways to reduce the error rate.
 For example,
 - Use larger data set
 - Use random forest or other machine learning algorithms